Italian government debt

 The Italian government debt is the public debt owed by the government of Italy to all public and private lenders.
 This excludes unfunded state pensions owed to the public.
 As of January 2014, the Italian government debt stands at €2.1 trillion (131.1% of GDP).
 Italy has the lowest share of public debt held by non-residents of all eurozone countries and the country's national wealth is four times larger than its public debt.

 Composition

 The Italian public debit is in 2017 owned by the private sector only for the 6% of the total amount.
-This percentage decreased a lot from 1988, where this share was 57%.
+This percentage decreased significantly from 1988, where this share was 57%.

+Main holders of Italian public debt in June 2019 (Bank of Italy statistics) are: households= 4.4%, Italian banks= 30.6% (which includes a 12.8% share of public debt made of bank loans to local administrations), Italian insurance companies= 13.7%, investment funds (with mainly Italian beneficiaries)= 13.2%, foreign (banks, insurance, etc.)= 20%, Eurosystem (Bank of Italy through liabilities owed to European Central Bank, and paying interest to the Italian treasury)= 17.7%.
+The total share of Italian public debt detained by foreign holders, including the European Central Bank, is 45%.

 History and government action

 2010

 Italy ran a budget deficit of 4.6% of GDP in 2010.
 Italian debt was almost 120% of GDP ($2.4 trillion in 2010).
 This led investors to view Italian debt bonds as a risky asset.